raspberrypilearning/pixel-pet/README.md

 ![](cover.png)

 Make your very own digital space pixel pet with your Raspberry Pi and Sense HAT.
+Using sensors and output devices are a great way to make your computer programs more interactive.
+The Raspberry Pi Sense HAT contains a whole set of sensors that can be used to detect movement, which will be used in this activity to take a digital pet for a walk.

 ## Requirements